tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 1. Let $PATH be the "targetpath" parameter from the Client's request, which MUST be a URI Template {{!RFC6570}}.
 If this parameter is not a valid URI Template, the Client's request is incorrectly encoded.
-1. The Target request HTTPS URI template is "https://$TARGET$PATH".
+1. The Target request HTTPS URI Template is "https://$TARGET$PATH".

+The resulting URI from this Template is used to forward the Client's request to the Target.

 Proxies MUST check that Client requests are correctly encoded, and MUST return a 4xx (Client Error) if the check fails, along with the Proxy-Status response header